 Civil Practice & Remedies Code, §18.001 provides for an affidavit concerning costs and necessity of services.
 Though routinely used by personal injury attorneys, it is rarely employed by commercial litigators.
 If one serves the affidavit on the other parties at least 30 days before trial, its contents are incontrovertible, unless a counter-affidavit is served at least 14 days before trial.
 It presumably could be used to prove a debt based on services rendered; or attorney's fees in virtually any case except a sworn account action.
-The affidavit cannot be used in sworn account actions.
 However, one could amend, abandon the sworn account action, and proceed to trial on breach of contract, common law account, quantum meruit and other claims, employing this device.
-The statute, amended in 2007 to delete filing requirement, arguably still requires filing of controverting affidavit; see 18.001(b).
+The statute, amended in 2007 to delete filing requirement, arguably still requires filing of controverting affidavit.
+See 18.001(b).